 MA in Anthropology

-Students admitted to this track will be classified as MA seeking students with the graduate school.
-These students will complete all requirements for the MA degree as currently outlined in the Anthropology Graduate Handbook, including the MA exam and completing a thesis.
+Students admitted to this track will be classified as MA seeking students with the Graduate School.
+These students will complete all requirements for the MA degree as currently outlined in the Anthropology Graduate Handbook, including taking classes in core areas and completing a thesis.
 Upon completion, the student can, if eligible, apply to the Anthropology program for acceptance as a PhD seeking student.